ryanruzani/learning-make/README.md

-# learning-make
+# Git and Github coarse

-This repo was used to learn git from Ryanscode
+## This repo was used to learn git from Ryanscode

 https://ryanscode.com/courses/git-github